Program Policies

 The Student Promotions Committee may also recommend dismissal from the MSPA program to the MSPA program director when a student fails to comply with a remediation plan.

-Students may appeal program dismissal by following the Academic Appeal Process.
+Students may appeal program dismissal for academic reasons by following the Academic Appeal Process

-A student who is dismissed from the MSPA program due to academic probation or failure of one MSPA didactic course may apply for readmission to the program.
+A student dismissed from the MSPA program due to academic probation or failure of one MSPA didactic course may apply to be considered for readmission to the program.

-Applying for readmission does not guarantee that a student will be re-admitted.
-In order to apply for readmission consideration, a student must reapply to the MSPA program through CASPA.
-The student must also submit a letter to the MSPA program director that includes a self-assessment of why he/she did not successfully complete the course(s), a description of how he/she has or will prepare for re-entering the program including remediation, and why student believes he/she will be successful when completing the course(s) for a second time.
-The MSPA Student Promotions Committee is responsible for making the decision regarding student readmission to the program.
+Applying for readmission does not guarantee that a former student will be re-admitted.
+To apply for readmission consideration, a former student must reapply to the MSPA program through CASPA.
+The former student must also submit a letter to the MSPA program director that includes a self-assessment of why he/she did not successfully complete the course(s), a description of how he/she has or will prepare for re-entering the program, including remediation, and why the former student believes he/she will be successful when completing the course(s) for a second time.
+The Admissions Committee is responsible for reviewing a former student’s readmission request and making recommendations to the Program Director.
+The Program Director will notify the former student of his/her decision regarding student readmission to the program.

 Graduation Requirements Policy (A3.15a-b)